BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Background

 \subsection{Distributed Training in the cloud}

 To accelerate the ML training process, training jobs are typically distributed across multiple GPUs in parallel.
-However, making efficient use of a set of GPUs to accelerate training requires careful configuration of the training job to avoid excessive overheads.
+However, making efficient use of a set of GPUs to accelerate training requires careful configuration of the training job.